 As is clear as day from the above dataset, the growth in revenue for mobile apps is going to be phenomenal at a CAGR of 26.39%.
-And if the same trend continues, which we expect to be faster than the past years, then by 2025 the app revenues are going to cross $398 billion!
+And if the same trend continues, which we expect to be faster than in the past years, then by 2025 the app revenues are going to cross $398 billion!

 You may have a great and awesome idea for free app development, but that alone cannot make you money.
 You will need to consider many factors to make it user-friendly, popularise among users, and then finally make money from it.

 The idea must be unique or should fill a vacuum that is left behind by existing popular apps in the same category.
-For example, when TikTok was banned in India last summer, many short video apps came to fill the void.
+For example, when TikTok was banned in India in 2020, many short video apps came to fill the void.